 Infrastructure on Power BI is SaaS (Software as a Service) where users access cloud-based Apps via the internet.
 Tableau offers more flexible infrastructure making it easy for users to integrate Tableau with their existing infrastructure as well as data sources.

 The above comparison should guide you when making a decision on the best data analysis and visualization platform to use for your business.
-Both Tableau and Power BI employ powerful business intelligence technologies when analysing and presenting insights on data.
+Both Tableau and Power BI employ powerful business intelligence technologies when analyzing and presenting insights on data.
 However, as a younger player in the industry, Power BI is proving to be a better option especially for SMEs.

 Our team of data scientists can help you get started on Power BI in terms of training and creation of custom dashboard.
 It is as simple as contacting us here.